Current challenges of the lay vocation

 -

-There is an incoherence between the professed faith and real commitment in everyday life.
+There exists an incoherence between the professed faith and real commitment in everyday life.

 -